Adityagnss/Adityagnss/README.md

 </p>

 ## About Me
-I am Gadey Aditya, a 3rd-year B.Tech Computer Science student at SRM University with a CGPA of 8.55.
+I am Gadey Aditya, a 3rd-year B.Tech Computer Science student at SRM University.
 I am passionate about leveraging technology to solve real-world problems and possess strong skills in Python, Machine Learning, Full Stack Development, and Data Structures.
 With a proactive mindset, I continuously seek out new tools and challenges to grow both personally and professionally.